PritamM24/Action_5V5/README.md

 Content->Level and run the Stylized_Egypt_levelfinal.umap.
 If everything is right you would be able to play it.
 ## Demo

-Better to see the gae by itself but if not here are a few links-
+Better to see the game by itself but if not here are a few links-

 https://youtu.be/PF-6keB9KcA -> Map of the play area